Listed on this page are our direct Bender

 cigar maker and never married.
 Franz

-Hermann Kamuf is my Bender / Blaies generation's 5th cousin 2
+Hermann Kamuf is my Bender / Fries / Blaies generation's 5th cousin 2

 generations removed.